smpanaro/more-ane-transformers/src/experiments/NOTES.md

 Tried flipping the bias (a la the actual ANE LayerNorm).
 Good try but didn't help.
 Will have to file a bug/radar.

 Should also try permuting the tensor.. maybe it's not so bad?
 1024 x 512 isn't so big heh.
 Tried it... basically wrap the layer_norm with 2 transposes.
 Might have subtly messed something up, the quality is iffy but much better than gibberish.
 And it does run fast on the NE.
 This might be a good compromise?
 80ms for gpt2-medium (75ms is the lowest I've seen it go ignoring accuracy) but it generates readable text.
 Should do a more empirical comparison/psnr but 20% improvement over the non-optimized gpt2 is pretty good.

+## April 28, 2023
+Two small experiments.
+Tried removing the nn.Embedding layer to see how slow that + the CPU->NE transition was.
+It was ~0.
+Also tried increasing the number of splits in the mh_* attention arrays by 4x.
+Twice as slow for gpt2-medium (and I'm not sure if it even makes sense).

+## May 7, 2023
+Looked for low hanging speedups in coremltools.
+Upgrading the underlying protobuf version (which has performance speedups) didn't help.
+Seems like most of the time is spent in 2 optimization passes (casts and something else).
+Nothing obvious to me.

+Switched tracks to look at pythia again.
+My recollection was that PSNR cratered for some of the models, but not all.
+Decided to look at some histograms of the weights.
+Sort of interesting.
+Smaller models have more extreme weights (-65/65 for 70m) but larger models (1b-2.8b) stay within the range of -10/10.
+Most weights are within (-2,2) for those larger models.

+Revisiting experiments from 4/17 trying to find a culprit op.
+Realized that reshape being f16 should be no problem, so it must be that it loses precision for some op that comes after it (there are many...).
+With that lens, it seems like maybe matmul is the problem?
+Maybe the q@kT?
+Since f16 softmax was ok so probably not the @v.

+Experimentally seems like that is the caes - q@kT in f16 exhibits the problem, but the @v does not.
+There are no other matmuls.

+## May 8, 2023
+Seems like the max value in the query grows as layers progress.
+Maybe it (silently?) overflows?
+Trying clamping it -- keeps the PSNR vs. HF high enough (>60) but doesn't help the CoreML model.

+Trying a more targeted f32 test of just: k@qT matmul, the reshape and mask add after, softmax.
+Sort of helped - PSNR of 46 (vs 37).
+Lines up with the clamping of Q+K before matmul not really helping.

+Maybe time to put a lid on it?

+## May 9, 2023
+Maybe >30 PSNR is ok?
+Would be interesting to compare the order of the logits -- maybe that is a better evaluation?
+Or maybe just the top N?

+### May 10, 2023
+Tried a few other measures of similarity (KL Div, Jaccard of the top k) and they all agree with PSNR.
+Jaccard is a little easier for me to intuit -- 90PSNR is 1 jaccard, 60PSNR is ~.95 jaccard, 35PSNR is ~0.84, 20PSNR is ~0.40.
+Think that's good enough to be usable (anecdotally it is, but this gives me a bit more confidence).
+Still feels odd to me that f16 would contribute so much error -- once the torch mps f16 issues are fixed would be interesting to compare and rule out CoreML oddity.

+Turns out that is fixed in the nightly torch release.
+PSNR is 42 which is a smidge higher than CoreML.
+Possible I missed some float32 somewhere.
+The torch amp docs have a section for CUDA ops that are numerically unstable in float16, might be an interesting cross-reference.